Student guide: Travel money and travel insurance

 Overseas travel insurance

 When it comes to international travel insurance, you can find various types of policies, which differ in terms of the situations you are insured for as well as the coverage limits.
-The more expensive the policy, the more events you are covered for and the more money you can get.
-A comprehensive policy that basically covers all possible events insures you for the following events:
+The more events you are covered for and the higher the coverage limits, the more expensive the policy.
+A comprehensive policy that basically covers all possible events insures you for the following: